-Mahua Oil (Iluppai Ennai) – For Lighting the lamp Only
+Mahua Oil (Iluppai Ennai) – For External Use Only

 Mahua Oil (Iluppai Ennai) flowers and seeds are edible.
 The fruits of tree are used as vegetable.
 The seeds of tree contain about 40% pale yellow oil.
 This oil is used as cooking oil by most of the tribes in Odisha, Chhattisgarh and Maharashtra.
 After the oil extraction the residue is used as fish poison.
 Bheel tribe of Madhya Pradesh burn this residual cake inside the room for keeping the snakes away.
 The other uses of Mahua oil are as hair oil, skin care, vegetable butter and in making of soaps.
 Mahua flowers contain about 65 to 70% sugar (reducing sugar 48 to 55%;inert sugar 14 to 18%), cellulose, albuminous substances, ash, enzymes, yeast and water.
 Due to high sugar content, the flowers provide adequate energy on oral administration.
 In some parts of India, tribal women eat Mahua flowers during breastfeeding as a nutritive food.
 In Bihar, flower pickle is used (two teaspoonful, for two months) in treatment of Tuberculosis.
 Tribals of Bastar in Chhattisgarh, Odisha, Jharkhand and North Maharashtra produces alcoholic drink of Mahua flowers by fermentation.
 The tribes of Rajasthan uses the stem bark powder for treatment of respiratory disorders.
 Mahua flowers are also used to make jams, jellies, biscuits and many other food items due to their nutritional value (contains vitamins, sugars, amino acids, organic acids, enzymes and other compounds).